skymantle-tech/skymantle-mock-data-forge/README.md

 The forge factory takes a list of configuration, each item in the lists must represent a single destination, either DynamoDB or S3.

-For the DynamoDb configuration, the table name can be specific or  proviced through an SSM parameter or the output of a CloutFormation stack
+For the DynamoDb configuration, the table name can be specific or  provided through an SSM parameter or the output of a CloudFormation stack

 - By table name